EESI/bio-course-materials/qiime2_tutorial/README.md

 # Acknowledgements

-* This tutorial instruction is adapted from a previous version made by [Gregory Ditzler](https://github.com/gditzler/bio-course-materials/tree/master/proteus-demo).
+* This tutorial instruction is adapted to a QIIME2 container on Picotte from a previous version made by [Zhengqiao Zhao](https://github.com/z2e2/qiime2_tutorial) and [Gregory Ditzler](https://github.com/gditzler/bio-course-materials/tree/master/proteus-demo).

 # Supplementary commands:
-1. For taxanomic analysis, download Greengenes file from 2018.8 so that the file can be used by Qiime2-2018 installed on Proteus.
+1. For taxonomic analysis, download Greengenes file from 2018.8 so that the file can be used by Qiime2-2018 installed on Proteus.
 ```
 wget \
   -O "gg-13-8-99-515-806-nb-classifier.qza" \